 3. Optimization

-Another difference between projects, processes, and workflows is optimization.
-Projects are focused on delivering change rather than improvement during execution.
+Another key difference between projects, processes, and workflows is optimization.
+Projects focus on delivering change, while processes and workflows enable ongoing improvement.

 Project teams are tasked with creating something – a product or service – that will add value to the organization.
 Once the deliverable is complete, end-users can make improvements.
-This can lead to more projects!
+This can lead to more projects, including specific workflow projects that refine these new processes.

 After a project is finished, the team can use a post-mortem to document valuable lessons and suggest improvements for future projects.